Anxiety Medication Overview for Nurse Practitioners: A Complete Guide

 FAQs

-• 4.
-Can you prescribe anxiety meds to patients with a substance use history?
+4. Can you prescribe anxiety medications to patients with a substance use history?

-• 8.
-Can I prescribe anxiety meds during telehealth visits?
+8. Can I prescribe anxiety medications during telehealth visits?